 - Variability in size and shape of the tumor cells (pleomorphism)

 - How fast the tumor cells are growing (mitotic count)

 - Growth of tumor blood vessels (vascular proliferation)

 - Tendency for tumor cells to outgrow their blood supply (tumor necrosis)

 - How much the tumor has spread into the surrounding normal tissue (invasion)

 These criteria apply to both pediatric and adult ependymomas.
-While a tumor may show characteristics from one or more tumor grades, doctors treat patients based on the highest-level tumor grade.
+While a tumor may show characteristics from one or more tumor types and grades, doctors treat patients based on the highest-level tumor grade or what the features are for the majority of the tumor.
 Visit our treatment section for more details.

 What are the types of ependymoma classification?

 The WHO classification defines ependymoma and divides them into subtypes: